Everyone has emotions. Even me. But I’m different. Emotions aren’t things I like. They scare me.

 “Mum and Dad will be angry,” I said.
 “What will they say when you tell them?”

-He shrugged; that gesture I understood easily.
+He shrugged; that gesture I understood easily, as it was one he used often enough.

 “You’re not going to tell them?”
 I asked.
 “Daniel, you can’t leave without saying something!
 That’s not fair!”